 When she started Sensual Alaska, she had been out of the industry and doing administrative work in human resources for an oil and gas company.
 Layoffs were going around, and she was thinking about doing a little escorting to create an economic safety net for her and her children.
 An old friend in the business said she would pay her a cut to do her booking.
 Soon, she was working herself and handling booking for a few other women, and she quit her HR job.

 Operation Cross Country

 The initial informant, CI-RZD1-01, was arrested as part of Operation Cross Country.
-OCC is a part of the FBI’s Project Innocence Lost, which is a project of the FBI.
+OCC is a part of the FBI’s Project Innocence Lost.
 In addition to placing Innocence Lost Agents all over the country to investigate sex trafficking, Project Innocence Lost also goes cross country during OCC every year or so, working with local law enforcement agencies to do as many prostitution stings as they can in a week.
 Afterwards, they publish a tally of “pimps” arrested and juveniles “recovered.”

 On June 23, 2014, the FBI issued a press release saying that it had “recovered” 168 children and arrested 281 “pimps” during an Operation Cross Country the week before.
 That’s about one and a half pimps per victim.
 In Anchorage they list three pimps arrested and zero children rescued.
 There were no sex trafficking charges filed in Alaska during that week or the following week, and there don’t seem to have been any federal charges filed during that time either.
 Did they arrest the pimps and not charge them?
 Did they arrest any pimps at all?